burgundy93/flaskblog/posts/deadnumbers.md

 **What's next?**

 Personally I believe telephone numbers will be next to disappear.
 If I could, I would ditch my phone number TODAY... however, our banks ask for them, when we sign up for online services they often send a verification texts to make sure you're not a robot (yes, we live in an age where we have to prove we're not a robot) and that's about it.....
-All bullshit really and they should innovate more to find ways alternative ways of verifying people.
+All bullshit really and they should innovate more to find alternative ways of verifying people.

 But realistically, how often do you give a phone number to another person to contact you?
 With apps like Telegram, KakaoTalk, Twitter and Facebook, those platforms are fast becoming the norm for contacting your friends and family - and you can contact them using only a simple username.
 We're still just waiting for Whatsapp to introduce usernames - but I'm pretty sure that will change.